The Demographic Transition Revisited:

 fertility should change, too.
 A positive antecedent predicts

-declining fertility, if the demographic transition model
+declining fertility, if the demographic transition model is

-precede fertility decline.
+fertility decline.

 1. Prosperity, urbanization, modernization